simukappu/coherence-tools/distributed-processing-tools/README.md

 ```

 ### Hash modulo filter
-Manage the number of distributed members and distributed id for each processes.
-You can use Coherence member role and the utility class for them (DistributedMemberUtil) is provided.
-Then, create filter instance from the extractor using the number of distributed members and managed distributed id.
+You can use Coherence member role to manage the number of distributed members and distributed id for each processes.
+This function provides a utility class (DistributedMemberUtil) to help you.
+Create filter instance from the extractor using the number of distributed members and managed distributed id.
-For example, process as follows:
+For example, use as follows:
 ```java
 // Use HashModExtractor as key extractor int targetModulo = DistributedMemberUtil.getSequentialIdFromSameRoleMemberSet();